NunoLealF/Serra/Boot/NewLegacy/Info.md

 and it will only serve to initialize a few important things, and to jump to the third stage bootloader.

-- Finally, the third stage (above 10000h) will initialize almost everything else.
+- Finally, the third stage (above 20000h) will initialize almost everything else.
+(Keep in mind that the stack is between 10000h and 20000h)

 &nbsp;